health and fitness

 We won’t mind this, because we will still feel like we are in great shape, we run every day and we are still thin and fit.
 We won’t detect our decreasing testosterone and growth hormone levels, nor will we recognize our decreasing muscle mass and bone density.
 It won’t matter because we are doing what we love, what is easiest, running (or walking/hiking).
 But when things really start to drop off, we will realize (or maybe not) that we have become frail.
 Frailty is the enemy!

-It is the enemy because it will sneak up on us, under the perfect cover, disguised as “old age”.
+Frailty will not confront us by hitting us square in the face, it will quietly sneak up on us over the course of many years, finally revealing itself disguised as “old age”.
 It will begin restricting us from the activities we love doing, even everyday stuff, and then eventually culminating in The Fall.
-This is the cliff that we should have seen coming.
 Being frail will make the fall more likely, it will make it more devastating, and it will make full recovery more difficult and highly unlikely.
 The Fall is the “cliff” on our activity graph, it is what will rapidly accelerate our physical and eventually our cognitive decline.
 When most elderly people are asked what led to their reduced activity levels, they will refer to The Fall.

 Strength training is something that is so easy to ignore in the present, but it is the insurance policy that we need to take out to prevent frailty and The Fall.
 It is never too late to start strength training, but like an insurance policy, the longer we wait, the higher the premiums and the weaker the coverage.